Negrini085/PhotoNim/README.md

 ```

 ### Installing from Tarball
-Download the latest tarball from [here](https://github.com/Negrini085/PhotoNim/releases) and extract the tarball by running
+Download the latest tarball from [here](https://github.com/Negrini085/PhotoNim/releases) and extract the tarball by running the command
 ```sh
 tar -xzf PhotoNim-<version>.tar.gz
 ```

 ### Installing using Nimble
-Install PhotoNim using [Nimble](https://github.com/nim-lang/nimble), the official Nim package manager:
+Install PhotoNim using nimble by running
 ```sh
 nimble install PhotoNim
 ```